Golf Balls Ultimate Guide: How to Pick the Right Ball

 - Core Mixing: Each model of golf ball has its own unique makeup.
 The various elements that make up the core of the ball are mixed to produce the desired formulation.

-- Core Molding: The core material is then extruded to create blanks which are then compression moulded to form the core of the ball
+- Core Molding: The core material is then extruded to create blanks which are then compression molded to form the core of the ball

 - Grinding: The cores are then ground to remove any imperfections leaving a perfect sphere

-- Casing Layer: A thin casing layer is then moulded onto the core
+- Casing Layer: A thin casing layer is then molded onto the core

 - Urethane Cover: The ball then gets cast with a unique urethane elastomer cover